 This is a genetic abnormality of the hair follicles in black and white dogs.
-It develops shortly after birth and causes almost complete hair loss, affecting only the black-coloured areas.
+It develops shortly after birth and causes almost complete hair loss, but affects only the black-coloured areas.
 The condition is most common in Papillons and Bearded Collies and is inherited in Large Munsterlanders.

 Canine ichthyosiform dermatosis

 Common in dogs, these are benign (non-cancerous) nodules or collections of fibrous tissue made up of bundles of collagen.
-They are flat or raised lumps that develop in the skin or fat beneath the skin.
-Generally, they are found in middle-aged or older animals, most frequently on the legs, head, neck, and areas prone to trauma.
+They are flat or raised lumps that develop in the skin itself or in the fat beneath the skin.
+They are usually found in middle-aged or older animals, most frequently on the legs, head, neck, and areas prone to trauma.
 Infrequently, some may grow too large to be surgically removed.

-‘Collie nose’ is a condition in which breeds with little or no pigment on their faces develop lesions, usually on the nose, eyelids and adjacent areas, with the haired bridge of the muzzle occasionally being affected.
-Usually the lesions appear as pink, raw areas about the nose and occasionally on the eyelids; they may ulcerate and develop a crusty scab-like covering.
-The condition may vary from mild irritation to severe ulcerating lesions that may crack, bleed and impair breathing.
+‘Collie nose’ is a condition in which breeds with little or no pigment on their faces develop lesions, usually on the nose, eyelids and adjacent areas, and occasionally on the haired bridge of the muzzle.
+The lesions appear as pink, raw areas around the nose and on the eyelids which may ulcerate and develop a crusty scab-like covering.
+The condition can vary from mild irritation to severe ulcerating lesions that crack, bleed and impair breathing.

-Collie nose may be caused by a hypersensitivity to solar radiation, or sunlight (hence the term “nasal solar dermatitis”).
+Collie nose is thought to be caused by a hypersensitivity to solar radiation or sunlight (hence the term “nasal solar dermatitis”).
 It is more prevalent in areas with sunny climates, and lesions are worse in the summer months.
 Despite the name, breeds other than Collies can also be affected, especially Shetland Sheepdogs, German Shepherds and mixed breeds closely related to these breeds, suggesting a genetic predisposition.
 Exposure to sunlight should be severely curtailed in affected animals.

 Colour dilution alopecia, colour mutant alopecia

 This is a genetic condition affecting the hair follicles which typically causes hair loss in dogs with blue (dilute black) or fawn (dilute brown) coat colours.
-This disorder is most common in Doberman Pinschers but also occurs in other breeds including colour dilute Dachshunds, blue Chow Chows, Greyhounds, Whippets, Poodles and Great Danes.
-Most affected dogs are born with normal hair coats, but during their first year begin to develop hair follicle inflammation, brittle hair and progressive, patchy hair loss in the blue or fawn-coloured areas of the coat, resulting in a ‘moth-eaten’ appearance (other areas remain normal).
+Most affected dogs are born with normal hair coats, but during their first year they begin to develop hair follicle inflammation, brittle hair and progressive, patchy hair loss in the blue or fawn-coloured areas of the coat, resulting in a ‘moth-eaten’ appearance (other areas remain normal).

 In this condition, there is an abnormal accumulation of a protein called mucin in the skin, causing pronounced folding and blisters of the skin in some young dogs.
-As these dogs mature, the syndrome may become less severe, with many dogs seeming to outgrow the condition by around 5 years of age.
+As these dogs mature, the syndrome often becomes less severe, with many dogs seeming to outgrow the condition by around 5 years of age.
 It is thought to be a familial problem in some lines of Chinese Shar-Peis.

 Dermatitis or inflammatory disease